Ayushmann Khurrana: 2017–2020: Established actor

 The series of huge successful and blockbuster films continued with Khurrana's 2019 releases: Article 15, Dream Girl, and Bala.
-The formermost was a crime thriller directed by Anubhav Sinha in which he played a righteous police officer solving a rape case.
+The first was a crime thriller directed by Anubhav Sinha in which he played a righteous police officer solving a rape case.
 Highlighting caste discrimination in India, the film was inspired by multiple events including the 2014 Badaun gang rape allegations and the 2016 Una flogging incident.
 It was his first dark and intense character in his film career.
 Writing for The Guardian, Wendy Ide commended him for "combin[ing] soulful Bollywood heartthrob charisma with an arrestingly intense performance."
 Dream Girl starred him as a cross-gender actor who speaks in a female voice while working at a call centre which unwittingly attracts male attention.
 Nandini Ramnath of Scroll.in considered his "manic energy and believable Everyman persona" to be the film's highlight.
 The lattermost was a satire on societal standards of beauty from Stree director Amar Kaushik, in which he played a young man who faces societal pressure due to premature balding.
 He found it physically challenging to play the part due to the heavy layers of prosthetics used on his head.
 It marked his second film where he did not sing any of the songs.
 Rajeev Masand opined that Khurrana "cuts a sympathetic figure as another not-instantly-likeable loser" and added that he had "cornered the market when it comes to playing flawed, insecure men with confidence issues".
 He won another Filmfare Critics Award for Best Actor for Article 15 and received a Best Actor nomination at the ceremony for Bala.
 That year, he reappeared on Forbes India's Celebrity 100 list, ranking 37th with an estimated annual income of ₹305 million.

 For his next project, Khurrana actively looked for another mainstream film that would portray sexuality in a humorous manner.
 He found it in Shubh Mangal Zyada Saavdhan (2020), in which he played a gay man who has trouble convincing his partner's family of their relationship.
+It was the first mainstream Bollywood film to be led by openly gay characters.
 Shubhra Gupta of The Indian Express credited Khurrana for "allowing the film to be so much about" his lesser known co-star Jitendra Kumar.
-The film's box office was impacted by the shutdown of cinemas due to 2020 coronavirus pandemic.
+The film performed moderately well at the box-office, despite being impacted by the shutdown of cinemas due to the COVID-19 pandemic in India.
 He was next seen in the comedy-drama Gulabo Sitabo, directed by Sircar and co-starring Amitabh Bachchan.
 Due to the pandemic, the film premiered directly on Amazon Prime Video.
 Pallabi Dey Puryakastha of The Times of India noted that Khurrana's "body language tellingly portrays sadness and bitterness borne out of poverty".